jisungyoon/persona2vec/README.md

   --window-size WINDOW_SIZE
                         Context size for optimization.
 Default is 10.
   --base_iter BASE_ITER
-                        Number of epochs in base embedding --p P                 Return hyperparameter for random-walker.
+                        Number of epochs in embedding --p P                 Return hyperparameter for random-walker.
 Default is 1.
   --q Q                 Inout hyperparameter for random-walker.
 Default is 1.
   --workers WORKERS     Number of parallel workers.
 Default is 8.